joealden/corum-docs/src/design/6-testing/5-automation.md

 story is tested.

-In the case of a website, the following would be considered e2e testing: A button is pressed, which sends a message to the server, and the server responses with another message.
+In the case of a website, the following would be considered e2e testing: A button is pressed, which sends a message to the server and the server responses with another message.

 In this example, the following sub-systems are tested